-This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 (MSA) and constitutes Triton's slavery and human trafficking statement for the financial year ending 31 March 2021.
-It has been approved by the Triton Investment Management Limited (TIML) Board on behalf of Triton Investment Management Services Limited on 27 July 2021.
+This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 (MSA) and constitutes Triton's slavery and human trafficking statement for the financial year ending 31 March 2022.
+It has been approved by the Triton Investment Management Limited (TIML) Board on behalf of Triton Investment Management Limited and West Park Management Services Limited.

-Triton is an investment firm focused on the European mid-market.
-We have twelve offices in China, Denmark, Finland, Germany, Italy, Jersey, Luxembourg, the Netherlands, Norway, Sweden, the United Kingdom and the United States of America.
-Triton has raised 14 billion euros from approximately 180 institutional investors, including private and public pension funds, endowments, insurance companies and funds of funds.
-Today Triton has eight investment funds consisting of five private equity funds, two debt funds and one public equities fund.
+Triton is a leading investment firm focused mainly on investments in the German speaking region of Europe, the Nordic countries, Benelux region and the United Kingdom.
+The firm has offices in Frankfurt, Stockholm, London, Copenhagen, Helsinki, Jersey, Luxembourg, Milan, New York, Oslo, Amsterdam and Shanghai.
+Triton has raised more than €16 billion euros from approximately 180 institutional investors, including private and public pension funds, endowments, insurance companies and funds of funds.
+Today, Triton has eight investment funds consisting of five mid-market private equity funds, two smaller mid-market private equity funds, and two debt funds.
 Triton, as a financial services business, has a relatively short supply chain which comprises predominantly business and professional services.
-As of March 2021, we have investments in 47 companies through our Funds.
+As of June 2022, we have investments in 51 companies through our Funds.
 Most of these companies fall within the threshold requirements for reporting under the MSA in their own right.